nmajor/hobbyhub-client/README.md

 Image uploading and processing
 Add play icon for video thumbs
-Add a hover color for selected filters to show they are turned off
+Add a hover color for selected filters to show they are turned off Test to make sure GA fires on isomporphically loaded page